mumoj/InterIntel-Response/Section-B/README.md

 #### 6.0 The Final Docker-Compose file.
 A Nginx container is finally defined with its port, a volume for static files and memory limitations.
 The command for running the web app is also changed to uwsgi.
-Also change the .env file for web app to the production one to disable debugging mode.
+Also change the .env file for  the web app to the production one to disable debugging mode.

 ```bash